 - Printer Prevention — In order to help faculty protect their exam content, you’ll want to provide them with a system that prevents students from seeing the entire exam at once and blocks their ability to capture the data—whether by printing, copying and pasting, or taking a screenshot.
 This is especially important because, in an online proctoring context, students are taking exams at different times and so may be more motivated to try to share information with one another.

-- Customizable Guidelines — Like in-person exams, instructors need the flexibility to set specific guidelines for each exam—whether it’s open-book or on a specific time limit.
+- Customizable Guidelines — Like in-person exams, instructors need the flexibility to set specific test rules and guidelines —whether it’s open-book or on a specific time limit.
 And, when they are able to set specific expectations, proctors are more easily able to ensure the security of the exam, only flagging students for behavior that is actually problematic.

 - ID Verification — Online testing also creates the possibility for a student to enlist help by asking someone else to take their exam.
 Thanks to continued technical advancements, however, it’s easier than ever for online proctoring software to verify student identity prior to beginning the exam, ensuring that each student earns the grade they receive.